fenago/learn-java-12-programming/lab_guide/Lab_6.md

 There are many methods in this class, and more methods will probably be added over time.
-These utilities are created in addition to the [Collections] methods, so they are more complex and nuanced and do not fit the scope of this book.
+These utilities are created in addition to the [Collections] methods, so they are more complex and nuanced and do not fit the scope of this course.
 To give you an idea of the methods available in the [CollectionUtils] class, here are some brief descriptions of the methods grouped according to their
 functionality: